 FREQUENTLY ASKED QUESTIONS

 On Paddy’s Day 2004, founding members, Peter and John, got together to provide guitar accompaniment for the Queensland Irish Association Pipe Band (QIAPB).
 This continued infrequently for about 18 months.
 In 2005, the QIAPB announced that it was going to the world’s largest Celtic festival, Festival Interceltique de Lorient, held in Brittany, France, in July/August 2006.
 Each year the festival celebrates a Celtic nation.
 2006 would be the first ever ‘Year of Australia’ to be celebrated at the festival.
 Peter and John were keen to hitch their wagon to the QIAPB star so, in late 2005, a drummer, bass player and flute player were press ganged to enhance their accompaniment capabilities.
 In early 2006 the drummer had to pull out because of work commitments.
-Due to an administrative error (actually, a stroke of good luck) 8 weeks out from the festival, Murphy’s pigs learnt that it would be performing at the festival in its own right.
+Due to an administrative error (actually, a stroke of good luck) 8 weeks out from the festival, Murphy’s pigs learnt it they would be performing at the festival in its own right.
 They hastily put together a set of high-energy, Australian folk songs.
 And so, on 29 July 2006, a rough-knit, naive but energetic, four-piece Murphy’s Pigs was unleashed on the world, via Lorient, in their first professional performance.
 They received excellent reviews from the organisers, audiences and other performers.
 On their return to Brisbane, the band had no firm plans (prospects) to continue.
 The president of the Queensland Irish Association (Irish Club) in Brisbane, however, had seen them perform in Brittany and convinced the club manager to give them some gigs.
 They were offered three gigs, over three months, to ‘see how they would go’.
 The drummer jumped back in, the pipe major of the QIAPB put his hand up and a fiddler came on board.
-They did well.
+They did well, playing old favourites and standards that many contemporary groups no longer favoured.
 The band was offered a residency at the club and soon began performing at festivals and other events.
-Eventually they secured more musicians and, over time, unwittingly became Australia’s largest and best-dressed Celtic-Rock ensemble.
+Eventually they secured more musicians and, over time, unwittingly became Australia’s largest and best-dressed, Celtic-Rock Big Band.

 Where did the name come from?